Abhiponnaganti/ConcurrentFileProcessingEngine/README.md

 The snapshot below was generated locally from the current code with a 256 MiB fixture, which is about 268 MB.
 Treat it as a machine-specific measurement, not a portable performance guarantee.
 The terminal screenshot shows the raw Google Benchmark output for the thread-pool run; the table uses median rows from the same recorded benchmark report.

-This run supports describing the project as a concurrent C++ engine for 245MB+ text/log workloads using POSIX memory-mapped I/O and a custom work-stealing scheduler.
-On this machine, the thread-pool median measured 3.82x higher throughput than the `fread` baseline and sustained 882.07 MiB/s, comfortably above 695 MB/s.

 ![Terminal benchmark output](docs/assets/benchmark-terminal-proof.png)